aiff22/HAR/README.md

 #### 1. Overview

-This code implements a convolutional neural network architecture for real-time user-independent human activity recognition.
+This code implements a Convolutional Neural Network-based approach for real-time human activity recognition.

-Among its main features are very short recognition intervals of size up to 1 second, no manual feature engineering or data preprocessing, and domain-independent architecture that with a minimal amount of modifications can be successfully applied to different types of datasets.
+The proposed architecture combines a shallow CNN for unsupervised local feature extraction together with statistical features that encode global characteristics of the time series.
+Among its main benefits are short recognition intervals of size up to 1 second, almost no manual feature engineering or data preprocessing, and a domain-independent architecture that with a minimal amount of modifications can be applied to different types of datasets.

 ---